-- There have been 3,500 attendees to the talk programmes
+- There have been 3,500 attendees to the talks programme

-- ELCAF partners with arts institutions to run a series of satellite events before the festival
+- ELCAF partners with arts institutions to run a season of events in the run up to the festival

-- ELCAF integrates a range of art practices into the festival for a fully immersive experience, including screenings and live performances and music by DJs from NTS radio and more.
+- ELCAF integrates a range of art practices into the festival for a fully immersive experience, including screenings, live performances and music by DJs from NTS radio and more

 The Festival Team

 Ligaya Salazar is a curator, commissioner and writer specialising in contemporary design, fashion and graphics.
 She has devised and curated over 60 projects including the V&A contemporary exhibition Memory Palace in 2013.
 She writes regularly on contemporary design and is Contributing Editor to Varoom magazine.